-It is the latest addition to the Alesis family released on November 23th in 2018.
+This sample pad is the latest addition that the Alesis family introduced us to, released on November 23rd, 2018.

 Alesis Strike MultiPad Review

 The price is approximate to Roland SPD SX, but you get a newer device.

 Way better than the previous electronic pad models.